The Smallest* 35mm Film Camera, Its Quirks, Operation, and a Brief History9 min read by

 About the size of a pack of cigarettes, Rollei 35B (same as B35) sports a 40mm 𝒇3.5-22 Carl Zeiss Triotar lens with a shutter capable of firing between 1/30th and 1/500th of a second.
 This particular model has most of its controls on the lens barrel and the selenium light meter with the ASA dial on the top plate, which lets you measure for ISO 25-1600.
 The weight is about three hundred grams or just over half a pound.

-Out of the long lineup of Rollei 35 cameras, 35B is one of the cheapest.
+Out of the long lineup of Rollei 35 cameras, 35B is the cheapest.
 Its light meter, although requiring no batteries, isn’t as accurate as CdS cell-powered ones on the pricier 35’s.
 B’s assembly is also known to have gotten through iterations of cost-cutting exercises.
 The Triotar lens isn’t nearly as desirable as the 𝒇2.8 Sonnar ones.

 * — Rollei 35 is still the smallest fully manual film camera that takes regular 35mm cassettes; however, it lost its absolute smallest title since its introduction in the 1960s.